Qiskit-Extensions/qiskit-ibm-experiment/README.md

    ```

    The command above stores your credentials locally in a configuration file called `qiskit-ibm.json`.
 By default, this file is located in `$HOME/.qiskit`, where `$HOME` is your home directory.

-   Once saved you can then instantiate the open access provider (`hub='ibm-q', group='open', project='main'`) like below and access the backends:
+   Once saved you can then instantiate the experiment service without using the API token:

    ```python
    from qiskit_ibm_experiment import IBMExperimentService